-- For all international travel, it is required that student organization leaders meet with a member of the SOLE team at least 8 weeks prior to the date of departure. - Complete the Student International Travel Form 4 weeks in advance of your trip and review with a SOLE staff member at the beginning of the planning process. - Submit finalized roster of participants at least 2 weeks in advance to the Student Organizations, Leadership, and Engagement Office and ensure that each traveler has registered online via the MIT Travel registry.
+- Complete the Student International Travel Form 4 weeks in advance of your trip and review with a SOLE staff member at the beginning of the planning process. - Submit finalized roster of participants at least 2 weeks in advance to the Student Organizations, Leadership, and Engagement Office and ensure that each traveler has registered online via the MIT Travel registry.